emidombek/darkwood/docs/README.md

   2. Ensure you have Visual Studio Code installed on your computer.

-  3. Clone the nomada-photo repository to your local machine.
+  3. Clone the darkwood repository to your local machine.

   4. Once the extension is installed, navigate to the root folder of the cloned repository in Visual Studio Code.